 Borglum chose Mount Rushmore in the Black Hills as the site for the carving.
 The mountain's rock face was 400 feet high and 1,000 feet across.
 The carvings would last because the rock was hard granite without deep cracks or other obvious flaws.
-Because it faced southeast, the rock face was lit by the sun most of the day, so the carved faces would not be in the shadows.
-Robinson suggested carving the faces of western heroes such as Lewis and Clark.
-Borglum wanted to honor the Presidents who had helped make the United States a great nation.
-Borglum's vision won out.
-He chose George Washington, the first President, and Thomas Jefferson, the author of the Declaration of Independence.
-Next he chose Abraham Lincoln, his personal hero, and finally the great outdoorsman Theodore Roosevelt.
+Because it faced southeast, the rock face

 Work began on August 10, 1927.
 Artisans used dynamite to blast rock from the mountain.
 Then they cut away more rock to create the faces.
-These master crafts nen sat in special chairs on long cables that hung over the side of the mountain.
-Borglum used a f ive-foot-high plaster model of the faces to direct the workers.
-When workers started carving Jeffers son's face, they found that the rock on that side of the mountain was unstable.
-Borglum had to readju ist his plans and carve Jefferson on the other side of Washington.
-The original carving of Jefferso n's face was blasted away with dynamite.
-Lincoln was carved after Jefferson, and Roosevelt was s carved last.
-It took workers six and a half years to finish the carving, though the memorial wasn 't completed for 14 years because of financial problems.
+These master craftsmen sat in special chairs on long cables that hung over the side of the mountain.
+Borglum used a five-foot-high plaster model of the faces to direct the workers.
+When workers started carving Jefferson's face, they found that the rock on that side of the mountain was unstable.
+Borglum had to readjust his plans and carve Jefferson on the other side of Washington.
+The original carving of Jefferson's face was blasted away with dynamite.
+Lincoln was carved after Jefferson, and Roosevelt was carved last.
+It took workers six and a half years to finish the carving, though the memorial wasn't completed for 14 years because of financial problems.